hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>
 In step two, you’ll need Python installed or loaded online.
-Then, use TensorflowJS_Converter to convert your trained model into a C-header file, which your microcontroller can then use.
+Then, use TensorflowJS_Converter to convert your trained TFJS model into Keras format, then to TFlite and finally using xxd convert the tFlite file into a c-header file which is an array of the binary characters needed to be run in the microcontroller.
+I use an iPython notebook that bundles all of the output into a zipped folder
 </details>
 <hr>